 Join us and help make a difference!

 Since opening in August of 1986, Dismas of Indiana has provided a new beginning to over 500 former prisoners.
 Dismas has also been home to 94 local Notre Dame, St. Mary’s and Holy Cross students.
-Annually Dismas serves between 30-40 former offenders.
-Since opening, the Indiana Dismas House has been home to over 1,600 former offenders and over 100 college students.
+Annually Dismas serves between 30-40 returning citizens.
+Since opening, the Indiana Dismas House has been home to over 1,600 returning citizens and over 100 college students.